FAS dean confirms teaching to remain online for 2020-21

 Claudine Gay, Edgerley Family Dean of the Faculty of Arts and Sciences, laid out three potential scenarios for fall in an interim report to the community Monday that also confirmed online teaching will continue for the upcoming academic year.

 Each of the pathways she described envisions how to bring students safely back to campus and at what pace.
-One possibility is a fall semester with a low-density campus (much like the de-densified half of this past spring semester), while another is a medium-density plan with 30 to 40 percent of undergrads (2,000 to 2,500) on campus.
+One possibility is a fall semester with a low-density campus (much as things are currently), while another is a medium-density plan with 30 to 40 percent of undergrads (2,000 to 2,500) on campus.
 A third path welcomes all undergraduates (or those who can and want to return and don’t have travel restrictions) to a high-density campus.

 Regardless of which path forward is chosen, students will continue to engage in remote learning next year, with only rare exceptions.
 “The overwhelming reason for this decision is our commitment to protecting the academic enterprise and preserving academic continuity for all of our students,” wrote Gay.
 “Continued remote instruction ensures that academic continuity for all students is maintained, even if travel restrictions, visa issues, or health considerations keep them away from campus.
 We also recognize the difficulty of holding in-person classes while still conforming to guidance from public health authorities.”